About the FICO Credit Score

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.

 Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO model was developed by Fair Isaac and Company.
+Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- Late Payments - Do you pay your bills on time?
+- Payment History - Do you pay your bills on time?

-- Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The result is one number.
-Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers will probably find their scores above 620.
+Each formula produces a single number which varies slightly from one agency to another.
+Credit scores range from 300 to 800.
+Higher is better.
+Most home buyers have a score above 620.

-Your credit score greatly affects your monthly payment
+Your FICO score greatly affects your interest rate

 Raising your FICO score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.